This blog post is all about the best music festivals around the world in 2026.

 Held on a vast farm in Somerset, Glastonbury is a cultural phenomenon featuring an astounding variety of music, from rock and pop to hip-hop and electronica.

-The Vibe
+The Vibe at Glastonbury

 Imagine 200,000 people descending on the English countryside, often dealing with mud, rain, and sunburns all in one weekend.

-It’s renowned for its spirit of inclusivity and artistic expression—think of it as a giant playground where you can see Paul McCartney or the Rolling Stones one night, then discover a hidden gem of a folk singer the next morning.
+Think of it as a giant playground where you can see Paul McCartney or the Rolling Stones one night, then discover a hidden gem of a folk singer the next morning.

 July: Tomorrowland (Boom, Belgium)

-What It’s About
+What Tomorrowland is About

-For EDM enthusiasts, Tomorrowland is a mecca.
 Hosted in the aptly named town of Boom, Belgium, this festival goes all out with elaborate stage designs, over-the-top pyrotechnics, and a lineup that reads like a who’s who of global DJs.

-The Vibe
+The Vibe at Tomorrowland

-Equal parts fairy-tale and rave, Tomorrowland’s stages look like fantasy castles.
-It’s a visually stunning experience, and the crowd is truly international—flags from every corner of the globe wave in the audience.
+It’s a visually stunning experience, and the crowd is truly international.
+Flags from every corner of the globe wave in the audience.

 Mid-to-late July, occasionally spanning two or three weekends.